ReverendUnk/FF12-IZJS-Job-and-Party-Randomizer/README.md

 - 'Try again' button doesn't work properly in Firefox and IE

 v.2
-- coderewrite courtesy of jressey, job dubplication no longer possible
+- coderewrite courtesy of jressey, job duplication no longer possible